raspberrypilearning/push-button-stop-motion/worksheet.md

 ## Take a picture with Python

-1. Return to the `LXTerminal` window, and enter `sudo idle3 &` to start the Python environment.
+1. Return to the `LXTerminal` window, and enter `sudo idle3 &` to open the Python editor.
 1. Select `File > New Window` from the menu to open a Python file editor.
-1. Carefully enter the following code (case is important!):
+1. Carefully enter the following code into the new window (case is important!):

     ```python
     import picamera